nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

-## Skill - Setup FTP server and FTP client in Windows using IIS, Filezilla server and WinSCP
+## Skill - Setup SFTP server and SFTP client in Windows using OpenSSH server and WinSCP

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)

 <hr/>

-* In this post we will try to setup a local FTP server using IIS or Filezilla server and setup FTP client using WinSCP
+* In this post we will try to setup an SFTP server using OpenSSH server and setup FTP client using WinSCP
-* Sometimes, we might want to test our code with out production FTP server using a local FTP server.
-This can be a use case for setting up a local FTP server and client

 ## Setup FTP server
 ### Option 1 - Setup FTP server using IIS in windows